 Expect increasing adoption of AI to solve basic problems/automate simple tasks.
 This alone, will be enough for many AI companies to see acquisitions well into the hundreds of millions as the AI arms race heats up between America’s Big 5 (Alphabet, Facebook, Amazon, Google, Apple) and top Chinese companies such as Baidu, Tencent and Alibaba.

 However, there are still major obstacles.
 The biggest challenge for business looking to adopt AI is understanding exactly what they would like their AI to accomplish.
 Much like personalization, AI has become such a hot item that every company wants to have AI but hasn’t clearly defined what they would like AI to accomplish.
-In that regard, it is becoming the new teen sex.

 Another major challenge is mindset and actually trusting machine learning to deliver superior outcomes.
 By nature, humans are often incredibly overconfident in their own abilities and believe themselves to be paragons of rationality when there are many times machines can make better decisions by overriding human bias.
 Truly trusting AI is a challenge that won’t go away soon.

 Translation: Before AI can transform eCommerce, many retailers STILL need to figure out how to stop recommending high heels to men.